 “We are grateful to the facilities and golf management companies that have contributed to the 2019 Rounds 4 Research auction,” said Rhett Evans, chief executive officer of GCSAA.
 “Rounds 4 Research offers golfers a chance to play a round at a notable golf course or a local favorite, while funding turfgrass research that supports the future of the game.”

-Several management companies also have joined the effort to support research, including American Golf, Billy Casper Golf, CourseCo, ClubCorp, Founders Group International, Marriott Golf, the PGA Tour TPC network of courses and Troon Golf.
+Several management companies also have joined the effort to support research, including American Golf, Indigo Golf Partners, CourseCo, ClubCorp, Founders Group International, Marriott Golf, the PGA Tour TPC network of courses and Troon Golf.